Insurance vs Assurance Services: Why Both Matter More Than Ever in Today’s World

 Understanding the Core Difference

+According to Neeraj Verma, CEO of Across Assist, the difference between the two lies in their purpose and timing.
 Insurance primarily focuses on financial reimbursement.
 If you face a medical emergency, a car accident, or a travel disruption, your insurer compensates you for the financial loss as per policy terms.

 Assurance services, on the other hand, focus on real-time operational support.
 They provide assistance during the emergency itself — whether it’s arranging hospital admission, roadside assistance, emergency travel coordination, or on-ground logistical help.